space-apes/codeBowl/codeBowl.md

 <i> Blue player successfully attacks red player.
 Unlucky red player is injured and removed from this game.</i>

 ### Movement Details:
 Players can move less than or equal to 5 tiles.
 Each step is a transition to an adjacent tile on the board in any direction.
-When players attempt to move OUT OF tiles adjacent to an enemy, they may be tripped triggering their knockdown and injury.
+When players attempt to move OUT OF tiles adjacent to an enemy, they may be tripped triggering their knockdown and injury with.
+Each tile adjacent to an opponent a player moves out of has a 33.3% chance to trigger failure.

 ![Blue Player safe move](images/codeBowlSuccessfulMove.png)
 <br>
-<i> Blue player has 4 movement stat so sets up move of 4 tiles.
+<i> Blue player moves 4 tiles.
 There is no risk in this move because the path does not move past tiles adjacent to any opponents </i>

 ![Blue Player risky move](images/codeBowlRiskyMove.png)
 <br>
-<i> Blue player sets up risky move, where first step is safe, but 2nd and 3rd steps are adjacent to enemy, each one with 40% chance to be knocked down </i>
+<i> Blue player sets up risky move, where first step is safe, but 2nd and 3rd steps are adjacent to enemy, each one with 33.3% chance to be knocked down </i>

 ![Blue Player risky move fail](images/codeBowlRiskyMoveFail.png)
 <br>